notvarsha/cz4034-information-retrieval/README.md

 # cz4034-information-retrieval

 ## Crawling
+- Get your Client ID, Client Secret by following this link https://docs.google.com/document/d/1wHvqQwCYdJrQg4BKlGIVDLksPN0KpOnJWniT6PbZSrI/edit
+- Insert your new credentials with this client id, secret, username and password
+- Run the whole jupyter notebook Reddit Crypto Webcrawling

 ## Indexing
 - Begin by downloading the Solr 8.11.3 binary release from the official Solr website (https://solr.apache.org/downloads.html).